Marvellous-Udoye/woodz/README.md

 # Woodz
-**Woodz** is a webpage project built using HTML, CSS, and JavaScript as part of an assignment for the **Inventors Community**.
+**Woodz** is a webpage project built using HTML and CSS as part of an assignment for **Inventors Community**.
 The project showcases modern web development practices and design aesthetics to create an engaging and user-friendly experience.
 Visit [Woodz](https://marvellous-udoye.github.io/woodz/).

 ---

 ## **Features**
 - Responsive design for a seamless user experience across devices.
-- Dynamic functionality implemented with JavaScript.
 - Clean and accessible UI, following best practices in HTML and CSS.

 ---